Louis Henri Loison: Later Empire

 Loison commanded a division in Jean-Andoche Junot's Invasion of Portugal in 1807.
 After first Spain and then Portugal rose in revolt, the position of Junot's 26,000 French troops became difficult.
 Ordered by Napoleon to send troops to Almeida, Portugal and open communications with Marshal Jean-Baptiste Bessières, Junot sent Loison with a brigade on this mission.
 Loison occupied Almeida and marched against Ciudad Rodrigo, chasing off the small Spanish garrison of Fort Conception.
 But on 12 June 1808 he found Ciudad Rodrigo held by a powerful force and the Spanish countryside in revolt against the French.
 He quickly fell back on Almeida, reaching there on the 15th.
-Hearing that the revolt had spread to northern Portugal, he set out for Oporto with 2,000 men.
+Hearing that the revolt had spread to northern Portugal, he set out for Porto with 2,000 men.
 On his way there he was severely harassed by Portuguese guerillas and had to turn back.

 In view of the situation, Junot decided to abandon the north and south of the country and concentrate his army in central Portugal.
 He ordered Loison to leave a garrison in Almeida and march to Lisbon.
 Maximilien Sébastien Foy claimed that only one of twenty messages got through.
 Culling from his ranks all the troops unfit to march, he made up a garrison of 1,200 men to hold Almeida.
 Leaving the garrison behind, he put the rest of his men on the road on 4 July.
 He successfully fought his way through partisan ambushes for a week and lost 200 men.
 When Guarda resisted, the place was sacked and partly burned down.
 His troops left such a path of destruction that Loison became feared and hated in Portugal as Maneta or One-Hand.
 That Loison was missing one hand is shown by an incident that occurred before the First Battle of Porto in March 1809.
 The day before the battle Foy was captured by a Portuguese outpost and led into the city.
 Believing he was the reviled Loison, the mob was about to murder their prisoner when Foy held up both hands, proving he was not Maneta and was spared.